Artist Talk with Jacob Meders

 Followed by a reception at the Headley Gallery and the Janet Turner Print Museum

-Join us for a talk with visiting artist Jacob Meders as he discusses his current work.
+Join us for a talk with visiting artist Jacob Meders as he discusses his current work and the installation Aksum Belle: Afterwards on view at the Headley Gallery.

 The Jacki Headley University Art Gallery is pleased to present the work of artist and printmaker Jacob Meders.
 Meders, a member of the Mechoopda Indian Tribe of Chico Rancheria, California, uses book forms, prints, and sculpture to challenge perceptions of place, culture, and identity built on the assimilation and homogenization of Indigenous peoples.
 For this exhibition, Meders has created a site-responsive installation that transforms the gallery into an indigenous space.
 As part of a larger project in partnership with The Janet Turner Print Museum and the exhibition “Meemento: Before” which is curated by Meders from the Turner’s collection, “Aksum Belle: Afterwards” at the Headley Gallery explores Native American identity as it specifically relates to an institution built on the ancestral lands of the Mechoopda-Maidu.
 This project was made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities.